 What Is Image Guided Endoscopic Sinus Surgery?

-Sinus surgery has evolved from the procedure that requires incisions on the face and in the mouth, followed by a long recovery period.
+Endoscopic sinus surgery was once performed via external incisions on the face and in the mouth.
+It also required extensive nasal packing following surgery.
+However, many advancements have helped transform endoscopic sinus surgery into a seamless procedure for patients around the world.
 La Peer has the technology to offer a much more minimally invasive and streamlined process where the surgery can be performed by inserting an endoscope through the nose without making any incisions on the face.

 The nasal endoscope used for our Image Guided Endoscopic Sinus Surgery is placed into the nostril to access the sinuses with a tiny camera connected to a video screen to guide the surgeon.
 The nasal endoscope camera allows your surgeon to see exactly what needs to be repaired or removed and provides the physician with a magnified image of your nasal cavity for extreme precision throughout the entire operation.